Yoga in advertising: Themes

 While Carl's Jr.'s products (breakfast foods pictured) are completely unrelated to yoga, the fast food restaurant chain's advertisements have sexually objectified women doing yoga.

 The feminist scholar Diana York Blaine identifies three themes in the use of yoga in advertising: that the "chaotic female body and its desires" need to be controlled; that consumers can use yoga to "maintain the excesses of patriarchal capitalist consumer culture"; and that the values of Western consumerism and materialism take precedence over the values of Eastern spirituality.
 In Blaine's view, yoga's appearance in advertising places women in the male gaze: yoga is sold as a way of making the female body perfect enough to gain male approval.
 Women do often report that they are happier with their bodies with regular yoga, even though, Blaine remarks, yoga's representation in advertising encourages women to be unhappy with their appearance.
-She gives as example an advertisement by Carl's Jr., a fast food business, in which a woman doing Upward Dog pose confides to her friend that her husband wants her to "get great buns".
+She gives, as an example, an advertisement by Carl's Jr., a fast food business, in which a woman doing Upward Dog pose confides to her friend that her husband wants her to "get great buns".
 Blaine explains that this is a pun on the firm's hamburger buns and a slang word for buttocks; this is emphasized by a close-up shot of the women's buttocks, now in Downward Dog, which Blaine describes as objectifying the female body.

 The lingerie of Victoria's Secret, too, has been marketed using yoga.
 In a 2013 campaign, the model Lindsay Ellingson is shown at an Equinox Health Club gym – advertising that product at the same time – doing Tree Pose and other asanas, with a voiceover telling women "If you want a toned tummy and legs like a Victoria's Secret model, try the Downward Dog".
 Blaine comments that the marketing is offering "self-transformation through physical, not spiritual, change".

 A different approach was taken by Hyatt Hotels, using yoga to sell the brand to businesswomen.
 In an advertisement, a businesswoman with a stressful family life is seen floating in space on her yoga mat, seated in lotus pose, with the caption "And now the only thing I've left behind is stress".
 Commenting on the sexism implicit in the scene, Blaine states that "Corporate America increasingly co-opts yoga to keep its army of workers working".